djourd1/dj_perso/content/authors/admin/_index.md

 Dr. Damien Jourdain is working with the UMR [Water Management, Actors, Territories (G-EAU)](https://www.g-eau.fr/index.php/en/) within [Centre de coopération internationale en recherche agronomique pour le développement (CIRAD)](https://www.cirad.fr/en/home-page).
 Within G-EAU, he is an active member of the [Practices, Social Representations and Behaviours within socio-hydrosystems (PRECOS)](https://siteprecos.herokuapp.com/en/) team.

 He is currently secunded to the Centre for Environmental Economics and Policy in Africa (CEEPA), at the Faculty of Natural and Agricultural Sciences of the University of Pretoria (UP).
-He is also the animator for CIRAD of a network on Public policies and Governance in Africa.

 His research program focuses on: